 These programs are very effective in reducing the risk of crashes and saving the community many times the cost of the relatively minor road improvements that are implemented.

 The Australian Government Infrastructure Investment Black Spot Programme is funded by the Australian Government.
-In recognition of its success the Australian Government has now extended the program until 30 June 2019.
-Funding is subject to annual approval by the Australian Government Minister for Infrastructure and Regional Development.
-The 2018-19 total program allocation is $ 4.8 million.
+In recognition of its success the Australian Government has now extended the program until 30 June 2022.
+Funding is subject to annual approval by the Australian Government Minister for Infrastructure, Regional Development and Cities.

-The Australian Government has announced eligibility criteria changes under its Black Spot Programme in 2015-16 and 2016-17.
-The changes included less stringent crash eligibility criteria and were aimed at encouraging more nominations in rural areas, and further encouraging local government and community organisations to submit nominations.
-For 2017-18 and 2018-19 nominations, please refer to the updated criteria.
+The Australian Government Infrastructure Investment Black Spot Programme encourages local government and community organisations to submit nominations.
+For 2019-20 nominations, please refer to the updated criteria.

 |TBA||Approval of the Australian Government Black Spot Programme by Australian Government Minister for Infrastructure and Regional Development.|